Trashpanda70/Pokemon-Game/Text Docs/README.md

 	- This will be decreased if Shiny Charm functionality is added
 - Pokerus chance increased from 1/32768 to 5/32768
     - Added COVID easter egg
-- Poisoned Pokemon take damage while walking
+- Poisoned Pokemon take damage while walking but not faint
 - Added Deep Snow, which will make the player move slower and have wild Pokemon
     - This tile appears on Route 12
 - Added a Sand tile for Pokemon Encounters